pilarcacheiro/gene-symbols-checker/code-review-notes.md

 * Mainly coding style.
 I am aware the code could be simplified and optimised.
 * Identify potential errors
 * Suggestions for improving the output file
+* Suggestions for improving potential ambiguous calls
-* How useful you find this function?
+* How useful do you find this function?
 Is it something that you think it could be converted into a package if improved/ considering some other scenarios (non protein coding genes)?